Academic Information and Policies

-Students on academic or disciplinary probation are not permitted to participate in internship, career exploration, or study-abroad programs, or in off-campus January Interim courses.
+Students on academic or disciplinary probation are not permitted to participate in internship, career exploration, or study-away programs, or in off-campus January Interim courses.
 Students who register for such programs and courses accept the financial risks associated with being barred from participating should they be on academic probation or suspended when the term begins.
-These financial risks include, but are not limited to, unrecoverable deposits, fares, reservations, and pro-rated group travel costs.
+These financial risks include, but are not limited to, unrecoverable deposits, fares, reservations, and prorated group travel costs.
 Parents of dependent students are notified when a student is placed on probation.

 The College reserves the right with 24-hour notification to suspend students if their academic performance is regarded as undesirable during the semester in which they are on academic probation.